 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

-Holiday shopping for children is no easy feat.
-Sure, they gave you their lists, but upon review, everything on them requires batteries, results in more screen time, or will cost you more Benjamins than routinely hang out in your wallet.
-Never fear: We’ve rounded up great gift ideas at a range of prices that are perfect for Colorado kids, having been dreamed up by companies with home bases here.
-Best of all, many of our picks promote family bonding time—which we all know is the best present of all.
+Holiday shopping for children is more difficult than it might seem.
+Sure, they’ll happily give you their lists, but upon review, everything requires batteries, results in more screen time, or will cost you more Benjamins than routinely hang out in your wallet.
+Fear not: We’ve rounded up great gift ideas that are perfect for Colorado kids, because these products were dreamed up by companies with home bases in the Centennial State.
+Best of all, many of our picks promote family bonding time, which we know is the best present of all this holiday season.

 Modular Robotics Cubelets

 Toys that teach are a win-win for kids and parents.
 Enter Cubelets, the interlocking, modular blocks that children ages four and up can use to build into their own robots.
 Youngsters will love snapping the pieces into place; preteens will get a kick out of constructing their own moving, blinking, and/or drivable creations; and parents will appreciate the computational thinking skills their progeny will pick up along the way.
-Start with the basic Discovery Set ($225) from Boulder-based maker Modular Robotics, and they’ll be on their way to making more than 50 unique robot constructions.
+We recommend starting with the basic Discovery Set ($225) from Boulder-based maker Modular Robotics.
 Available online

 Crescent Moon Snowshoes